top of page

 Walker Ravine and Agony Ridge on trail to Mt Lafayette

-Quickly enough we were back to rock hopping as the next 0.5 miles of trail became steeper and the footing less reliable.
-The average grade for this trail is 17% and it maxed out at 78%.
+Soon, we returned to rock hopping as the trail became steeper over the next 0.5 miles, making the footing less stable.
+The trail has an average grade of 17% and reaches a maximum of 78%.

 Eroded and rock covered trail in White Mountains of NH.
 Old Bridle Path to Mt Lafayette